-For 2015, the target bonus percentage was 37.5% of annual base salary for our Chief Financial Officer and Chief Medical Officer and 35% of annual base salary for the remaining named executive officers.
-For our named executive officers, excluding Mr. Rosen and Mr. King who were not eligible to participate in the 2015 annual Cash Bonus Plan, the cash bonus was weighted 60% on achievement of the Company's 2014 corporate objectives and 40% on achieving his or her individual performance goals, as determined by the Chief Executive Officer and recommended by the Compensation Committee and approved by the Board of Directors.
+For 2016, the target bonus percentage was 55% of annual base salary for our Chief Executive Officer, 40% of annual base salary for our Chief Financial Officer and Chief Medical Officer and 35% of annual base salary for the remaining named executive officers.
+Since our Chief Executive Officer is responsible for the overall performance of the Company, his 2016 annual bonus was based solely on the Company's overall performance in achieving corporate goals.
+For our other named executive officers, the cash bonus was weighted 60% on achievement of the Company's 2016 corporate objectives and 40% on achieving his or her individual performance goals, as determined by the Chief Executive Officer and recommended by the Compensation Committee and approved by the Board of Directors.
 The Compensation Committee set target bonus percentages at or near the 50th percentile of our peer group.

-Our 2015 corporate performance objectives, as recommended by our Compensation Committee and approved by our Board of Directors, were as follows:
+Our 2016 corporate performance objectives, as recommended by our Compensation Committee and approved by our Board of Directors, were as follows: